Foundations of geometric approximate group theory: Distortion

 \section{Distortion}

-In the previous section we have defined two notions of being finitely generated for countable approximate groups, which are equivalent when restricted to countable groups by Corollary \ref{FinGenGroup}.
-The following example shows that they are not equivalent in general: \begin{example}[Algebraically finitely-generated does not imply geometrically finitely-generated] Let $\Gamma := F_2$ be the free group on two generators $a$ and $b$ and let $\rho := \phi_{ab}: \Gamma \to \Z$ be the $ab$-counting quasimorphism (see Example \ref{CountingQuasimorphism}).
-This is a surjective symmetric quasimorphism with $D(\rho) = \{-1,0,1\}$ (see Remark \ref{FaizievGood}).
-Thus its quasi-kernel
+In the previous section we have defined two notions of being finitely-generated for countable approximate groups, which are equivalent when restricted to countable groups by Corollary \ref{FinGenGroup}.
+The following example shows that they are not equivalent for general countable approximate groups. \begin{example}[Algebraically finitely-generated does not imply geometrically finitely-generated] Let $\Gamma \coloneqq F_2$ be the free group on two generators $a$ and $b$ and let $\rho \coloneqq \phi_{ab}: \Gamma \to \Z$ be the $ab$-counting quasimorphism (see Example \ref{CountingQuasimorphism}).
+By Example \ref{QkerZ} the quasikernel